2011 Egyptian revolution: Online activism and social media

 Some protesters discouraged the use of social media.
 A widely circulated pamphlet by an anonymous activist group titled "How to Protest Intelligently" (Arabic: كيف للاحتجاج بذكاء؟), asked readers "not to use Twitter or Facebook or other websites because they are all being monitored by the Ministry of the Interior".

 Television, particularly live coverage by Al Jazeera English and BBC News, was important to the revolution; the cameras provided exposure, preventing mass violence by the government in Tahrir Square (in contrast to the lack of live coverage and more-widespread violence in Libya).
 Its use was important in order to portray the violence of the Egyptian government, as well as, building support for the revolution through several different mediums.
 On one front was social media giving minute by minute updates via YouTube, Facebook and Twitter, and in the other hand was the use of the mainstream media to report to a wider audience about the overall developments occurring in Egypt.
 The ability of protesters to focus their demonstrations on a single area (with live coverage) was fundamental in Egypt but impossible in Libya, Bahrain and Syria, irrespective of social-media use.
 A social-media expert launched a network of messages with the hashtag #jan25 on 11 February 2011, when Mubarak's resignation was announced.

 Social media helped secure solidarity for the revolutionaries from people outside of Egypt.
 This is evident through movements like the "March of Millions", "Voice of Egypt Abroad", "Egyptians Abroad in Support of Egypt" and "New United Arab States", who had their inception during the revolution inside the realms of Twitter and Facebook.

 Journalism scholar Heather Ford studied the use of infoboxes and cleanup templates in the Wikipedia article regarding the revolution.
 Ford claims that infoboxes and cleanup tags were used as objects of "bespoken-code" by Wikipedia editors.
 By using these elements, editors shaped the news narrative in the first 18 days of the revolution.
 Ford used the discussion page and the history of edits to the page.
 She shows how political cartoons were removed, and how the number of casualties became a source of heated debate.
-Her research exemplifies how editors coordinated and prioritized work on the article, but also how political events are represented through collaborative journalism.
+Her research exemplifies how editors coordinated and prioritised work on the article, but also how political events are represented through collaborative journalism.